 CiTTA led four work streams in previously identified service expansion lines with three different working groups.
 CiTTA’s top priority was taking care to identify the common elements that would best serve the majority of the organizations – and to tailor unique aspects to different markets whenever necessary.

-The CiTTA Difference
+The CiTTA DIFFERENCE

-CiTTA provided a nuanced and actionable strategic framework that could scale nationwide, while retaining flexibility for local organizations to customize components of the plan in order to best suit specific community needs.
+CiTTA provided a nuanced and actionable strategic framework that could scale nationwide while retaining flexibility for local organizations to customize components of the plan in order to best suit specific community needs.

 In addition to overall strategy, CiTTA delivered a number of practical business models and tools, including an extensive financial projection model the affiliates use to test and track progress over time and other market feasibility assessment tools.
 Furthermore, CiTTA helped guide C-Suite officers at the 25 organizations in understanding how to balance mission with profit to create win-win solutions.

-The social enterprise models and business tools CiTTA developed are now the basis for the next phase of the program – an expansion of the pilot to include 40 affiliate organizations nationwide.
+The nonprofit to social enterprise models and business tools CiTTA developed are now the basis for the next phase of the program – an expansion of the pilot to include 40 affiliate organizations nationwide.
 CiTTA is proud to have worked with NWA in furthering opportunities in home ownership in underserved neighborhoods and in strengthening communities across the country.